NethulMeow/Another-Hat-Mod/README.md

 Images of some of the hats attached, all made by me

+3 empty faces
+extra eye mouth and accessories + all these hats! and even more!

 <img width="310" height="369" alt="Screenshot 2025-07-29 201114" src="https://github.com/user-attachments/assets/1a017a52-45e0-4b86-832e-06c0fb540d51" />
 <img width="349" height="405" alt="Screenshot 2025-07-29 220621" src="https://github.com/user-attachments/assets/e75ca724-676a-4921-b7f0-f8ea7bc173ce" />